Ten Things to Know To Survive the Next San Francisco Housing Bubble

 4. Flipping Houses Can Create Big Returns, But It Is Also Really Risky

 During an upswing in the market it seems very attractive to consider flipping homes.
-Flipping a house means to purchase a home in poor condition, renovate, and then sell all in short order.
+Flipping a house means purchasing a home in poor condition, renovating, and then selling all in short order.
 Since property prices in San Francisco are so high regardless of the condition of the real estate the risks are also very high.
 Buyers of this type of property often finance them in such a way that all steps must be completed in less than two years.
-The contractors that take on these projects in San Francisco are pros, and unless you are a pro, or work with pros, it will be hard to compete with them, which may mean you end up purchasing a truly subpar property that won’t attract good buyers even once it is renovated.
+The contractors that take on these projects in San Francisco are pros, and unless you are a pro, or work with pros, it will be hard to compete with them, which may mean you end up purchasing a truly subpar property that won’t attract good buyers even after it is renovated.
 Every few months I go to a Residential Builders Association meeting.
 Many contractors specializing in redeveloping single family homes and multi-unit buildings are also there, and it always amazes me how in-tune and informed they are about the business and politics of building in San Francisco.

 As an example of what not to do, several years ago I met a contractor when I was getting bids for a bathroom remodel.
 This contractor was referred by a friend and drove to San Francisco all the way from Sacramento to meet me.
 During the walk through he told me he had been flipping houses before the housing crash in the Sacramento area, and doing splendidly.
 He had started with one house, flipped it for a tidy profit, and rolled the proceeds into two other fixer properties.
 He continued this process over and over again for several years.
 Finally in late 2007 he had consolidated all his profits and stretched it into a large and expensive fixer house on a beautiful lot with the plan of making a huge profit.
 The housing bubble popped and as you can guess he lost everything, every dollar he had worked so hard to accumulate.
-Flipping houses is not for the slight of heart.
+Flipping houses is not for the faint of heart.

 5. Work Towards Owning Your House